codesport/admin-panel/README.md

    * **PRO TIP 1:** A good rule of thumb for beginners is to **always use arrow functions** when defining methods within class components.

-If arrow functions are not used to create a method, the method must be "manually" binded the class in the constructor like so: `this.myMethodName = this.myMethodName.bind(this);`
+If arrow functions are not used to create a method, the method must be "manually" bounded within the class' constructor like so: `this.myMethodName = this.myMethodName.bind(this);`

 If you choose to use arrow functions to define functional components, declare them as constants via `const`.